thtrieu/darkflow/README.md

 There are three ways to get started with darkflow.

-1. Just built the Cython extensions in place.
+1. Just build the Cython extensions in place.
     ```
     python3 setup.py build_ext --inplace
     ```